shambhavir/news-app/README.md

 ### Troubleshooting
 * If you are not building this application and are viewing on Heroku:
-    * If you have loading issues, try a different browser
+    * If you have loading issues, try a different browser.
-    * Additionally, try reloading the Heroku site after 1 minute, sometimes there is a outage Enjoy using my application!
+    * Specifically, if the page displays an "application error", try reloading the Heroku site after 1 minute, sometimes there is an outage/delay.

+Enjoy using my application!